 5. Bushnell Legend Ultra HD Monocular

-It has a 10x magnification and a 42 mm lens, which is large in comparison to most monoculars.
-It allows you to see objects clearly from a long distance.
-You just need to determine the target.
-When using the Bushnell Legend, you can see objects even up to a mile away!
+It features a magnification of 10x and a 42-mm lens, larger than normal monocular lenses.
+That's why it can let you see items from a long distance.
+You only need to decide on a target.
+Using this Bushnell Legend, you can see objects up to a mile distant!

 PROS